-What is a medium-level criminal mastermind without another medium-level criminal mastermind to be their right hand man who works behind the scenes?
-Doug Ford is absolutely the Stringer Bell to Rob Ford’s Avon Barksdale.
-Without Stringer, Avon wouldn’t have much strategy or direction in his life.
+What is a medium-level criminal mastermind without another medium-level criminal mastermind as his behind-the-scenes right-hand man?
+Doug Ford is absolutely the Stringer Bell to Robbie's Avon Barksdale.
+Stringer is Avon's left brain, the intellectual businessman to Avon's streetsmart hustler.
 Just like Robbie and his big bro Dougie.
-Doug Ford clearly is puling a lot of the strings in the Ford administration—and while Avon and Stringer Bell were childhood friends who were roughly the same age—it was obvious that Stringer always had an older brother mentality when dealing with Avon, even if that all eventually fell to shit.
+Doug Ford clearly is puling a lot of the strings in the Ford administration.
+And while Avon and Stringer Bell were childhood friends who were roughly the same age it was obvious that Stringer always had an older brother mentality when dealing with Avon, even if that all eventually fell to shit.

-This might be tough to swallow, in part because Stringer Bell is a much cooler guy than Dougie, but Doug Ford is a far superior drug dealer and political operator to his fictional Wire counterpart.
-Where Stringer Bell only dreamed to eliminating violence from the drug trade as a method of keeping the heat off, Doug Ford actually achieved it in the mid-80s in Etobicoke (so says the Globe and Mail's sources)
+This might be tough to swallow, in part because Stringer is a much cooler guy than Dougie, but Doug Ford is actually way more effective than his Wire counterpart.
+Where Stringer Bell only dreamed of eliminating violence from the drug trade as a method of keeping the heat off of him, Doug actually achieved it in the mid-80s in Etobicoke (at least according to the Globe and Mail's sources)

-Hopefully the relationship between Robbie and Dougie doesn’t end in death and prison time like it did for the wacky, allegedly drug-lovin’ Ford brothers, but who’s to say?
-Dougie may be a blood relative, but he is also a guy who may have ran drugs through the mean streets of Etobicoke.
-Who knows what kind of betrayal we could see go down in the next season—er, I mean in 2014, if the Fords can last that long.
-Even though Doug is the Ego to King Crackpipe’s Id, Rob should be able to keep his own shit together enough to keep his rock smoking habits away from the public eye.
-If things get any further out of control, it might be hard for Doug to hold on.
+The relationship between Robbie and Dougie proably won't end in death and prison like it did for the Wire kingpins, but who’s to say?
+Dougie may be a blood relative, but he also may have dealt drugs in the mean streets of Etobicoke.
+Who knows what kind of betrayal we could see go down in the next season—er, I mean in 2014—if the Fords face more pressure?
 Hopefully there’s no Toronto equivalent of Brother Mouzone lurking in the wings.

 Mark Towhey/D’Angelo Barksdale

 D’Angelo Barksdale and Mark Towhey truly could not be more alike.
-Both men essentially served as the canaries in the coalmine, who signaled the death of their respective institutions.
-Neither Towhey nor Barksdale could stomach the wrath of their cruel overlords, and spoke their mind bluntly while resigning from their posts.
-In D’Angelo’s case, it was the murder of Wallace—a teenage drug dealer who D’Angelo taught about crack and chess—via a Stringer Bell ordered hit, that really made him flip on the Barksdale power circle.
+Neither Towhey nor Barksdale could stomach the wrath of their cruel overlords, and spoke their minds bluntly while resigning from their posts—they were consciences in places where conscience was a career-ender.
+In D’Angelo’s case, it was the murder of Wallace—a teenage drug dealer D’Angelo taught about crack and chess—via a Stringer Bell-ordered hit that convinced him to flip on his family.

-Mark Towhey also called the feds on Team Ford after a phone call with Ford staffer David Price, that led Towhey to believe ol’ Davey knew where the crack tape was, and made it seem like he was gonna track it down by any means necessary.
-And yet, even though there are homicide investigators snooping around City Hall, the cops say no one should assume the police are worried that there might have been a City Hall sponsored homicide.
-K, noted.
+As for Mark Towhey, it appears that Mark told Robbie to “get help” and also gave a “direct order” to his staffers to not accept any phone calls from the mayor when the crack scandal began, just before then got fired.
+Mark also called the Feds on team Ford after a phone call with Ford staffer David Price that led Towhey to believe ol’ Davey knew where the crack tape was.
+The difference is that, unlike the Barksdale family, the Ford administration isn't actually going to kill anyone.
+Well, probably not—there are homicide investigators snooping around City Hall, though the cops say no one should assume the police are worried that there might have been a City Hall-sponsored homicide.

 The Press/The Press/The Cops

-Robyn Doolittle, John Cook, and Kevin Donovan are closer to Kima, Herc, and Jimmy McNulty.
-The cops in The Wire tirelessly tailed, targeted, and investigated the dealers in the terraces, just like these reporters have investigated The Fords.
-The Toronto Star is even investigating mid-level Ford staffers to paint the clearest possible picture of the Ford power circle.
+Journalists like Robyn Doolittle, John Cook, and Kevin Donovan are analogous to to Kima, Freeman, and McNulty—tireless, methodical, leaving no stone unturned in their relentless pursuit of wrongdoers.
+The Star is even investigating mid-level Ford staffers to paint the clearest possible picture of the Ford power circle.

 Bodie and Crew/The Anonymous Drug Dealers

-The details surrounding the drug dealing connection to Robbie's crackworld are sketchy.
-We know that Anthony Smith, a 22 year old man who was shot and killed in front of a Toronto nightclub, may have been involved with the men who made the video, though sources from his community deny that.
-What's certain is that Robbie, dressed in his finest sweatsuit, was photographed with Anthony in a picture that shows Anthony flipping off the camera while holding onto a bottle of something.
-While it is unclear if his death is connected to the crack video, CBC News is now reporting that the video itself may have been seized by police during a murder investigation.
-That is pretty fucking crazy.
+The details surrounding the drug dealers who started all of this are sketchy.
+We know that Anthony Smith, a 22-year-old who was shot and killed in front of a Toronto nightclub may have been involved with the men who made the video, though sources from his community deny that his death had anything to do with the video.
+What's certain is that Robbie, dressed in his finest sweatsuit, was photographed with Anthony in a picture that shows Anthony flipping off the camera while holding onto a bottle.

-Given that Rob is a bit of an Avon Barksdale figure in this story, it is of no surprise that he has also received protection and respect from certain drug dealers who supposedly “support the mayor and are angry at the video’s sellers,” possibly because he buys so much crack from them and they don’t want to lose an awesome customer, I don't know for sure.
-These supportive drug dealer bros even wanted to get a local man named “Slurpy,” who apparently is a Rob Ford lookalike, to stage a fake crack video they could leak out to hopefully discredit the real one’s credibility.
+Given that Rob is the Avon Barksdale figure in this story, it's not surprising that he has also received protection and respect from certain drug dealers who supposedly “support the mayor and are angry at the video’s sellers,” possibly because he buys so much crack from them and they don’t want to lose an awesome customer, I don't know for sure.
+These supportive drug dealer bros even wanted to get a local man named “Slurpy,” who apparently is a Rob Ford lookalike, to stage a fake crack video they could leak to hopefully discredit the real one’s credibility.
 Unfortunately they never went through with that plan, but guys, call me if you need a producer.

 Follow Patrick on Twitter: @patrickmcguire